 Your personal training business name is your first impression on potential clients—and it only takes 10 seconds for someone to form a first impression of your entire brand.
 The name you choose sends a message about who you are, what you do, and what you value.

 Think of your personal training business name as your first communication with potential clients.
-It’s going to be splashed across all your marketing materials and what they’ll use to form a picture in their minds about you and what you do.
-Your name is also what’s going to distinguish you from your competition.
+Your name for your coaching business is going to be splashed across all your marketing materials and what they’ll use to form a picture in their minds about you and what you do.

 Here are the top qualities of a personal trainer business name:

-• Unique.
+- Unique.
 A unique name will help set you apart from your competition.

-• Simple.
+- Simple.
 You want your name to be easy for people to pronounce, remember, and search for online.

-• Authentic.
+- Authentic.
 90% of consumers say that authenticity is important to them when deciding on which brands to support.
 Choose a name that represents you, your values, and your personality.

-• Timeless.
+- Timeless.
 Trends will change, but your brand name should stand the test of time.

 Now you know why your personal training business name is important and the characteristics it should have.
 Great!
 So how do you come up with a good one?

-1. Research your competition.
+1. Research your competition

 The best place to start your competitor research is with other fitness businesses in your area (unless your services are online only).
-You should also narrow your search to competitors in your niche, if you have one, such as bootcamps, yoga, wellness coaching, and so on.
+You should also narrow your search to competitors in your niche, if you have one, such as boot camps, yoga, wellness coaching, and so on.

 As you research, pay attention to the possible meaning behind the names of the businesses you’re seeing.
 What do they say about who that trainer is?
 Or what they offer?
 Or what their brand values are?
 Use their names and these questions for inspiration to come up with your own creative personal trainer business name.

-2. Think about your target audience.
+2. Think about your target audience

 Landing on the right personal trainer business name will depend largely on your audience.
 Whose attention are you trying to capture?
 How do you want to make them feel?